iamsamwen/strapi-plugin-pfapi/README.md

 goto http://localhost:1337/admin/content-manager/collectionType/api::world-city.world-city/2148

-make some change, for example: change population from 288000 to 288001
+make some change, for example: change the population from 288000 to 288001

 check APIs: